hnnngt/inertia_dispatch/README.rst

 Usage of scripts
 ================

-In order to apply the inertia dispatch algorithm a certain chronological order has to be met:
+In order to apply the inertia dispatch algorithm, lunch the file main.py

-1_create_list_reg_units.py

-2_bid_file_import.py

-3_calc_quantity_diff.py

-4_inertia_dispatch_algo.py

-The other scripts can be executed as needed.

 License
 =======